 Ballooning is a family affair for Chris.
 He and his entire family have served as Ground Crew for Buzzard’s Glory since 2003.
 Chris’s Grandfather, both a fixed-wing and hot-air balloon pilot, was part of the hot-air balloon manufacturing operation at Raven Industries in the 1960s and 1970s.

 Chris experienced his first solo-flight on October 4, 2017 and earned his Private Pilot license during a fun fill weekend trip to Louisville, KY.
 Under Susan’s expert guidance he is excited to continue the next phase of his ballooning adventure as he work on his commercial pilot license this year.

 Chris started crewing from the day he was born.
 His dad, Tom, was crewing for balloonist Rick Filosa and after Rick stopped flying he started crewing for Peter and Susan when Chris was about 4 years old.

 He spent many years going to competitions as a teenager and flew with Peter as navigator.
-Chris and his wife Erica have five children including a couple of teenagers and now there are three generations of Gerhke’s crewing for us.
+Chris and his wife Erica have five children including multiple teenagers and now there are three generations of Gerhke’s crewing for us.

-Chris has earned his private pilot certificate and is early in his training and will hopefully solo sometime this year.
+Chris has earned his private pilot certificate and is early in his commercial training and will hopefully get that done here in 2020.
 Having five children, a wife, a job and a dog, Lulu, keeps him pretty busy and when he’s available Mother Nature doesn’t always cooperate.

 Ryan Heidelbauer (Pilot in Training)